Updated September 7, 2022

 Additional Visitor Guidelines

-- Shared spaces, such as waiting rooms or post-anesthesia care unit (PACU) bays: Two care partners may be permitted in surgical waiting areas during facility visiting hours (but will not have access to patient while in perioperative services or PACU).
-One care partner is allowed in the Emergency Department waiting room and other shared spaces once the patient receives a negative COVID-19 test result.
-Care partners may switch out as needed.
+- Shared spaces, such as surgical waiting areas or post-anesthesia care unit (PACU) bays (see below for information about Emergency Department waiting rooms): Two care partners may be permitted in surgical waiting areas during facility visiting hours.
+One care partner is allowed in other shared spaces, and care partners may switch out as needed.

 - Individuals with disabilities: Two care partners allowed at the bedside during daytime visiting hours, and they may switch out as needed.
 One care partner may stay overnight, but they must check in with guest services or the front desk by 9 pm.
 Care partners who stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).

 - Behavioral health and inpatient rehabilitation units: Two care partners are allowed for patients, regardless of COVID-19 status, when the treatment team decides it is necessary.
-Visits will be planned ahead of time on a certain date and time and will have a time limit to be determined by the treatment team.
+To ensure patient and care partner safety, care partners must call ahead and reserve a time slot to visit; care partners should refer to full Visitor Policy for more information.

-- Emergency Department: One care partner is allowed in the Emergency Department waiting room once the patient tests negative for COVID-19, and care partners may switch out as needed.
-One care partner is allowed at the bedside if the patient is in a private room and the patient tests negative for COVID-19.
-Care partners may switch out every 12 hours.
+- Emergency Department: One care partner is allowed in the Emergency Department waiting room or at the bedside and care partners may switch out as needed.

 - For children and newborns: Two parents or guardians are allowed at the bedside of a child, including those who are suspected or confirmed to have COVID-19, during hospital visiting hours.
 One parent or guardian may remain overnight.
-If your child is scheduled for an outpatient or same-day surgical procedure, only one parent may accompany the child.
 Please see our guidelines for outpatient appointments and procedures.

 These measures are in place for both care partners (visitors) and designated support persons until the pandemic emergency is considered over as declared by the State of Maryland.